djipco/hpgl/README.md

 The `hpgl` library makes it possible to interact with plotters that support the *Hewlett-Packard Graphics Language* (a.k.a. **hpgl**).
 This language is the *de facto* standard for most plotters.

-**This library is still in early stages of development.
+**Warning: This library is still in early stages of development.
 It should not be used in production.**

 ### Compatibility